ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 4. Modify your `services.xml`:
    * `vim /opt/shibboleth-idp/conf/services.xml`

-     and add this beans on the top of the file, under the first `<beans>` TAG, only one time:
+     and add the following two beans on the top of the file, under the first `<beans>` TAG, only one time:

      ```xml
      <bean id="MyHTTPClient" parent="shibboleth.FileCachingHttpClientFactory"